What is a landing page, and how can you use one to promote your books

 Sure, they might visit your page, but will the buy?
 Probably not.

-You need to take the second option, which is to use SEO (Search Engine Optimisation) to get your new landing page indexed on search engines and then attract totally new visitors to your page.
+You need to take the second option, which is to use SEO (Search Engine Optimisation) to get your new landing page indexed by search engines and then attract totally new visitors to your page.
 While it might sound difficult, it really is not.